21st Waffen Mountain Division of the SS Skanderbeg: Aftermath and legacy

 The division itself was considered to have been a military failure.
 Not one of its members was awarded an Iron Cross while serving in it.
 Schmidhuber and the staff of XXI Mountain Corps blamed the division's failure solely on the Albanian personnel.
 Schmidhuber claimed that Albanians had stagnated culturally since Skanderbeg's time in the fifteenth century, and both he and the corps staff claimed that the Albanians had not developed national or state traditions.
 Schmidhuber argued that the legend of Albanian military achievements was just a saga.
 Further, he claimed that "[w]ith a light mortar you can basically chase him [the Albanian] around the world.
 During the attack he goes only as far as he finds something to steal or sack.
 For him, the war is over when he captures a goat, a ploughshare or the wheel of a sewing machine."
-Outside the division's chain of command, some Wehrmacht observers put the blame on the autonomy that Neubacher gave the Albanian political structures, which worked to limit interactions between Albanians and Germans and undermined local support for German plans.
+Fitzthum was one of the harshest critics of their soldiers.
+Fitzthum complained to Hitler personally: 'For the currently existing Albanian formations an alteration in the future cannot be expected to be brought about even by thorough training.
+They will never become a serious and employable troop'.
+Fitzthum went as far as saying that "the Albanian soldier is undisciplined and cowardly".
+Fitzthum additionally angrily wrote to Himmler, that one battalion dissolved after being attacked by a few planes and the rest just disappeared.
 Professor Paul Mojzes writes that the division was better known for committing atrocities against Serbs than it was for contributing to the German war effort.
 Its role in deporting Jews from Kosovo has been challenged by the Albanian historian Shaban Sinani, who claims that the division did not participate in any deportations on the Germans' behalf.
-David Patterson, a historian specializing in anti-Semitism and the Holocaust, writes that the division "played a major role in rendering the Balkans Judenrein in the winter of 1943–1944."
+It was reported that some soldiers from the division deserted the division to join the partisan unit led by Gani Kryeziu after refusing to fight it.

 The post-war Nuremberg trials made the declaratory judgement that the Waffen-SS was a criminal organisation due to its major involvement in war crimes and crimes against humanity, including the killing of prisoners-of-war and atrocities committed in occupied countries.
 Excluded from this judgement were those who were conscripted into the Waffen-SS and had not personally committed war crimes and crimes against humanity.